-In conclusion we finally cycle back to our title.
-Reverse engineering: The process of analysing an existing system to identify its components and their interrelationships and create representations of the system in another form or at a higher level of abstraction (www.dictionary.com).
+In conclusion, we have shown a process which has been described as reverse engineering: The process of analysing an existing system to identify its components and their interrelationships and create representations of the system in another form or at a higher level of abstraction.
 This seems to describe well our objective within a three-year technology research project funded by the Spain Ministry of Science and Technology, described in Bernabe et al. (2001): study what technology components are currently available and in use, and combine them to create pilot applications.
 If a particular region currently lacks a cogent SDI policy and architecture, it may just be that the relevant politicians have not seen clear demonstrations of what is possible today employing accessible, open, standard software components.
 We should also add that INSPIRE has certainly lived up to its name in our case, as the large shadow cast by this European initiative, has served to inspire politicians in Spain, who are now more confident regarding the possibilities for creating SDIs which are sustainable; the methods we are using are supported by INSPIRE, and vice versa.